lacereation/minflux-theme/README.md

 A theme with 6 color variations for the Miniflux RSS Reader

 ## No Responsive Design Necessary!
 Mobile layouts are minimalist, Miniflux is not a simple program, but it is a simple layout, with just 1 column of data.
-The whole idea of the program of the program is minimalism, so the even-more-minimalist(emm) theme has only one design that works across all screen sizes.
+The whole idea of the program is a minimalist interface, so the even-more-minimalist(emm) theme has only one minimalist design that works across all screen sizes.

 ## Other Features
 Streamlines the interface by hiding Navagation links, groups and specific page tasks and options behind popup menus.